Commands

 fspec add-tag-to-feature spec/features/login.feature @critical

-Remove Tag from Feature
+Remove Tag From Feature

 fspec remove-tag-from-feature <file> <tag>